Meta-Impressionism / Other exhibitions

 1900 in Paris:

-More known is the ‘Centennale de l’Art Français 1800 à 1889′ held at the Grand Palais des Champs-Élysées from the 15th of April till the 12th of November.
-(Note: the catalogue I found only renders the paintings; R231/1900=iR40).
+More known is the ‘Centennale de l’Art Français 1800 à 1889′ held from the 15th of April till the 12th of November.
 Commissioners were Paul Gallimard and Roger Marx and Durand-Ruel was involved (R88).
-Most of the works came from private collections, notably of Henri Rouart.
+Many of the works came from private collections, notably of Henri Rouart.
 In comparison with other works there were less from the French musea, earlier awards at the Salon were not mentioned.
-The Impressionists were well represented and had their own room (R88;R231).
+The Impressionists, excluded from the Decennial exhibition, were well represented and had their own room (R472,p62+71,note29;R88;R231).
 Gérôme called it ’the disgrace of France’ (R88II,p257).
-It is interesting to see, that some works were exhibited at several World Exhibitions, like the Wave of Courbet.
-A sign of appreciation throughout the years.
-An alternative way to look at art-history, maybe better than the ‘journalistic’ way of art-history that focusses on scandals.

 The Neo-Classicists less represented, than in former years*: Gérôme was present with just 1 paintings and 2 sculptures.
 Cabanel with just one painting and Bouguereau with 4.
 There were 17 paintings by Ingres, of which 10 were portraits and 10 by David of which 7 were portraits.
 So, the gotfathers of Neo-Classicism are more represented as portraitists.
 Works of the Romantici were also present: Delacroix was present with 16 paintings, Géricault with 5.
 The Barbizon painters were more well represented: Cabat with 2; Chintreuil with 5; Corot with 24; Daubigny with 15; Diaz with 8; Dupré with 10; Français with 2; Huet with 2; Jacque with 2; Millet with 6; Rousseau with 9; Troyon with 5.